-In November the world held a conference in Paris hoping to dress the global, seemingly chronic, wound of climate change.
+In November, 2017, the world held a conference in Paris hoping to dress the global, seemingly chronic, wound of climate change.
 Perhaps our post-industrial society will slowly point itself in the right direction.
-So far it has done so shame-facedly, with grovelling apology to the purely human artifice of demand and supply economics.
+So far it has done so shamefacedly, with apology to the purely human artifice of demand and supply economics.
 Thus, forests are said to be worth preserving because they represent a hitherto undiscovered source of potential drugs, because they serve as carbon dioxide sinks, or because science has not had time to catalogue the utility value of their doomed biota.
-The same reasoning is applied to any and many disputed habitat.
+The same reasoning is applied to many disputed habitats.
 Preservation in an economic culture demands an economic excuse.
 Nature must be part of the economic model.
 Even climate change must be squeezed into the human economic scheme of things.

 We have become so successful at taming Nature that we no longer recognize ourselves in Her, or Her in ourselves.
 To city dwellers—most of us—even the night sky is lost.
 We are de-Natured and denatured, excluded and disconnected.
 As long as Nature remains an inventory of economic resources to which no intrinsic values attach, we will continue to know exactly what we have, what we own, and what we are worth in monetary terms—but little of what we are.
 Recall the Taoist axiom: ‘A man is wealthy who knows that he has enough’.